darielrll/unity-helixjump-tutorial/README.md

  - how to add packages
   - it was added a package for a circular section to build the complete helix
  - how to pin the objetive of the camara to a game object.
+ - rotate an object using the mouse control

 # What to add
  -